The war is over, a trial begins

 — Pamela Cohn, Still In Motion

-EXECUTIVE PRODUCER David Menschel is a criminal defense lawyer and a director of the Vital Projects Fund, a charitable foundation with an interest in human rights and criminal justice reform.
-Through the Vital Projects Fund, Menschel has helped to fund several documentary films that advance progressive messages, including: No Impact Man (2009) about a New York City family's year-long experiment in carbon neutral living; and the Oath (2010) Laura Poitras’ intimate psychological portrait of a cab-driving Yemeni jihadist and his Guantanamo-imprisoned brother-in-law.
-Formerly, Menschel was an attorney and the Arthur Liman Fellow at the Innocence Project in New York City and the legal director of the Innocence Project of Florida in Tallahassee.
-He is the author of Abolition Without Deliverance: The Law of Connecticut Slavery,1784-1848, published in the Yale Law Journal.
-Before attending law school, Menschel taught American history to high school students.
+EXECUTIVE PRODUCER — David Menschel is a criminal defense lawyer and the President of the Vital Projects Fund, a charitable foundation with an interest in human rights, criminal justice, and mass incarceration ' including issues like death penalty abolition, sentencing reform, parole, prosecutorial accountability, drug policy reform, solitary confinement, and post 9/11 civil liberties.
+He also helps to produce documentary films that reflect his progressive worldview, including Sundance award winning films like THE OATH and DETROPIA, as well as the Emmy-nominated WAR DON DON.
+Formerly, David was an attorney and the Arthur Liman Fellow at the Innocence Project in New York City and the legal director of the Innocence Project of Florida in Tallahassee, where he helped to free individuals who had been wrongfully convicted.
+He is the author of Abolition Without Deliverance: The Law of Connecticut Slavery, 1784-1848 (2001), published in the Yale Law Journal.
+Before attending law school, David taught American history to high school students.
 He received a B.A. from Princeton University ('93) and a J.D. from Yale Law School ('02).